(123): Kannywood Movie Review: Mati a Zazzau

 The character of

 Madina does not fit.
 She is not an actor.
-Moreover, her Hausa, as a princess of
+Moreover, as a princess of

-an archetypal Hausa kingdom, leaves so much to be desired.
+an archetypal Hausa kingdom, her Hausa leaves so much to be desired.
 Likewise, Momoh is ‘too’

 outstanding as an actor whose character deserves to be well-established.
 No, the audience

 just sees him beside his sick father’s bed.
-Also, most of the indoor shots at
+Also, most indoor shots at

-Momoh’s house is too dark.
+Momoh’s house are too dark.
 Therefore, the identity of both his parents is

 barely known.
-A little addition of light would have helped the room’s mise-en-scĂšne
+A little addition of light would have helped the room’s mise-en-scène

 such a reason.